Ketamine-Assisted Psychotherapy (KAP)

 These articles include research supporting KAP’s effectiveness in treating many mental health conditions, including 2 with specific information showing great promise in help for OCD (and I would venture to say by extension this would apply to severe Anxiety too):

-To learn more about Ketamine-Assisted Psychotherapy listen to the below radio show I got to be part of:
+To learn more about Ketamine-Assisted Psychotherapy listen to the below radio show I was part of:

 Contact me with questions: